ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   The trail of revisions created for a document can be observed to track the document's history, and the currently live version of the document can be reverted to any of its past revisions.
+* The creation of a document revision can also be [initiated manually](../../document-extensions/revisions/overview#force-revision-creation).
 * Tracking document revisions allows you, for example, to check how an employee's contract has changed over time, revert a single corrupted document without restoring a backup, or conduct a full-scale audit.
-* You can create default and collection-specific Revisions **configurations** to determine whether revisions will be created and whether to limit their number per document.
+* You can create default and collection-specific Revisions **configurations** to determine whether revisions will be created or not and whether to limit their number per document.
   RavenDB will check your configurations when documents are modified, and create and purge revisions by your settings.